The Ultimate Must-Do SEO Checklist

 Words can’t express the importance of good quality content.
 Usually, the phrase content is king does the job.

-However, high quality content is more than good semantics and attractive paragraphing.
-There are a lot of practices you can adapt to and get your content ranked as high quality on search engines.
+However, high-quality content is more than good semantics and attractive paragraphing.
+You can adapt several practices and get your content ranked as ‘high quality’ on search engines.
 These practices include:

-- Unique Page Titles: Make sure you have a unique title for every single page of your website.
-Duplicate page title and description tags bring down the quality of your website and search engines don’t approve of that laziness, especially Google.
+Duplicate page titles and description tags bring down the quality of your website, and search engines don’t approve of that laziness, especially Google.

-- Keyword Synonyms in Sub-headers: While you’ll be wise to use your page’s primary keyword in your page title (and mark it H1), make sure you use H2 for your sub-headers and include synonyms of your primary keyword in them.
+Keyword Synonyms in Sub-headers: While you’ll be wise to use your page’s primary keyword on your page title (and mark it H1), make sure you use H2 for your sub-headers and include synonyms of your primary keyword in them.

-- Optimize Images: There’s nothing wrong with putting in a few images in your page.
 In fact, you can go on and add as many as you like as long as you optimize them properly.
-When it comes to optimizing images, there’s a couple of things you need to do: (a) rename the images you’re using to include your page’s keyword, and (b) include a caption-like text in the alt tag along with the keyword.
+When it comes to optimizing images, you need to doa couple of things: (a) rename the images you’re using to include your page’s keyword, and (b) include a caption-like text in the alt-tag along with the keyword.

 It’s called linking your content internally.
-For instance, you’re writing a blog post about how white board videos are great for delivering social messages, and you wrote a post last year about the statistics of animated videos out on Facebook, it’s a great opportunity to link your old article in the new one and let your readers go and read it, too.
+For instance, you’re writing a blog post about how whiteboard videos are great for delivering social messages.
+You wrote a post last year about the statistics of animated videos out on Facebook.

-Most CMS applications these days link content internally using blog categories, tags, and keywords, automatically, but be sure to do it manually if you have to.
+Most CMS applications these days link content internally using blog categories, tags, and keywords, automatically.
+However, be sure to do it manually if you have to.

 Any page that you fail to index will not show in the SERPs, which means you can never have your target audience visiting it.